SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Method

 \subsection{Query and Retrieval (Low Latency)}

 We answer queries by walking along the memory graph $T$.
 A “locate” query finds the node or nodes whose names and simple geometry match the request (for example, “mug on the desk near the left wall”).
 A “relational” query follows a short chain of steps in the graph, such as \texttt{wall} $\rightarrow$ \texttt{window} $\rightarrow$ \texttt{mug}, while checking distances and directions at each step.
-Navigation and retrieval transform a natural-language instruction into a sequence of anchor and object waypoints that the system can follow.
+In the current evaluation, navigation-style guidance and retrieval transform a natural-language instruction into a sequence of anchor and object waypoints over the prebuilt memory, which the system uses to generate step-wise guidance.

 To keep this fast, nodes are organized by type and by 3D region, so a query only looks at nearby candidates.
 The checks are lightweight—mainly distance, relative orientation (left/right/front/back), and visibility tests.
-The \textsc{MemoryUpdate} procedure maintains these indexes as new frames arrive, so the response time remains short.
+In the current offline evaluation, these indexes are built once from the recorded scene memory, so query response time remains short at test time.
 Full algorithms and caching details are provided in the Appendix.